 • Dermatology & Plastic Surgery: July 13-17, 2026

-• Housing is available and is first come first served after acceptance.
+• Housing on the university campus is available and is first come first served after acceptance.

-• Camp Hours are 9a- 2p for all camps.
+• Camp Hours are 9a-2p for all camps, except virtual cardiology which meets 7-9pm.

 • No camp on July 3, 2026 (University holiday)

-• Please note Clinical Research includes additional all day attendance on Saturday July 11, 2026.
+• Please note Clinical Research includes additional all day attendance at the Society of Academic Emergency Medicine meeting on Saturday July 11, 2026.

 Application